xelfia/Virtueld/controls.md

 > This is preliminary

 * Gamepad is mainly used.
-  * For combat, left stick and 4 buttons are mainly used.
+  * For combat, L-stick (left stick) and 4 buttons are mainly used.
   * Additional buttons are also used auxiliary.
   * `Skill` (Command inputs) will be short (in planned).
 * Though gamepad is recommended, you can also play with Keyboard/Mouse.